RIPTA has extended fare-free rides originating in Central Falls to include rides originating at the Pawtucket/Central Falls train station.

-- Numerous transit expansions and plans for Kennedy Plaza have been proposed, such as Transit Forward’s RI Transit Master Plan and Imagine Downtown’s plan, as alternatives to RIDOT’s Multi-Hub Bus System.
+- Numerous transit expansions and plans for Kennedy Plaza have been proposed, such as Transit Forward’s RI Transit Master Plan and Imagine Downtown’s plan.

 - RI Transit Riders is an advocacy organization by and for Rhode Islanders who use public transit, including RIPTA.

-- As part of a year-long pilot, the R-line will be free to ride.
+- As part of a year-long pilot, the R-line is free to ride.
+More information here.
 The R-line is RIPTA’s highest ridership route.
-More information here.
+A recent report discusses the success of this trial.

 - Reduced fare programs are available to eligible RIPTA riders.